Current Projects

 • Project Coordinator: Kathy Hudson - ITS Project Office

 Bay migration set for July 15th.
 We will have ITS support available to help Service Owners prioritize fixes as needed.
 All Service Owners have signed off on this date and have indicated they have plans, if applicable, for alternative workflows if there is downtime.
+OBI migration and Student Health Center work will complete this summer.

 85%